-Funding in the form of one-time seed grants is available to faculty teaching designated service-learning courses.
-The purpose of these seed grants is to help faculty establish reciprocal partnerships in the community and/or cover start-up expenses for ongoing projects.
+Funding in the form of a one-time supplies & services transfer of funds is available to faculty teaching designated service-learning courses.
+The purpose of these funds is to help faculty establish reciprocal partnerships in the community, cover start-up expenses for ongoing projects, or defray any cost associated with implementing a service-learning project.
 Faculty may request funds using the Service-Learning Funding Request Form.

 2023-2024 Funding Requests

-Funding requests for Service-Learning Seed Grants for the completion of a service-learning project will be accepted, reviewed, and fulfilled on a rolling basis by the Service-Learning Advisory Committee beginning in September and ending in April.
-Typically, five awards will be granted for projects in the fall and five awards will be granted for projects in the spring/summer.
+Funding requests for the completion of a service-learning project will be accepted, reviewed, and fulfilled on a rolling basis by the Service-Learning Advisory Committee beginning in September and ending in April.
+Twenty awards can be granted for projects taking place during the academic year.
 Applicants can expect to receive a response within two weeks of submission.

 Grants may be used to pay or reimburse project expenses incurred between July 1, 2023-June 30, 2024.